This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 So if we hydrate the skin on our nose, then lock it all in, our pores might look smaller.
 Note – they won’t actually BE smaller, they’ll just look less noticeable.

 Truly, it doesn’t have to be Cicaplast.
-What I think La Roche Posay Cicaplast does so well in this scenario, is that it stops trans epidermal water loss.
+What I think La Roche-Posay Cicaplast does so well in this scenario, is that it stops trans epidermal water loss.
 Basically, it not only adds water, but it’s very good at sealing it in.

 In theory, another barrier cream might work, too.
-I have tried a few moisturisers and none of them are as effective, however.
+I have tried a few moisturisers, and none of them are as effective, however.

-Before trying this sebaceous filaments hack, I’ve been applying a dab extra moisturiser to my nose for a good few months.
+Before trying this sebaceous filaments hack, I’ve been applying a dab of extra moisturiser to my nose for a good few months.

-I do this just before I go to bed, because my nose area produces more oil which is noticeable when I wake up.
+I do this just before I go to bed, because my nose area produces more oil, which is noticeable when I wake up.
 I find the right moisturiser prevents this from happening, and reduces the oiliness of the area.

 Will Cicaplast clog pores?